 Optics come in to complete your hunt by allowing you to shoot better.
 A lot has changed from when iron sights were the main hunting optics.
-There is a wide range of hunting optics to choose from spotting scopes to rifle scopes.
+There is a wide range of hunting optics to choose from spotting scopes to some sort of rifle scopes.
 With a quality optic, you’re able to aim and shoot your target at the right spot.
 Sights are scopes that enhance ethical hunting by ensuring you hit the deer where it will not survive.
 You want to make sure the shot taken does not leave the deer running injured.

 Blinds and Stand